The Freedom of Information and Protection of Privacy Act (FOIPPA) helps promote good government practices balancing the following principles:

 - shipping and handling charges (method chosen by applicant).

-Commercial applicants are charged the actual cost of providing the services listed in section 7 of Regulation 323/93, subject to the restriction set out in section 75(2) of the Act.
+Commercial applicants are charged the actual cost of providing the services listed in Regulation 155/2012, subject to the restriction set out in section 75(2) of the Act.

 How Will the City of Dawson Creek Respond to my Request?